 Tuition tax credit

-If you are self-funding, tuition fees for the EMBA in Digital Transformation may be partially tax deductible.
+If you are self-funding, tuition fees for the EMBA in Digital Transformation may be tax deductible.
 For details please consult the Canada Revenue Agency or your tax professional.

 Lifelong Learning Plan